XMAMan/RigidBodyPhysicsExamples/readme.md

 </Window>
 ```

-and in the code-behind you create a GraphicPanel2D-object:
+and in the code-behind you create a DrawingPanel-object:

 ```csharp
 public partial class MainWindow : Window